dh-199-the-shape-of-roman-history/dh-199-the-shape-of-roman-history.github.io/index.md

 # Introduction
-The Shape of Roman History project explores the history of Roman Republic through an analysis of the most up-to-date database of ancient persons available [http://romanrepublic.ac.uk/](http://romanrepublic.ac.uk/).
+The Shape of Roman History project explores the history of Roman Republic through an analysis of the most up-to-date database of ancient persons available ([http://romanrepublic.ac.uk/](http://romanrepublic.ac.uk/)).
 Through the existing rdf database, we were able to make new connections and gain a deeper insight into Roman life.
 The data visualizations in this project were created with D3.
 Google Charts, and Unity3D.
-This project is affiliated with UCLA RomeLab [http://hvwc.etc.ucla.edu/](http://hvwc.etc.ucla.edu/).
+This project is affiliated with UCLA RomeLab ([http://hvwc.etc.ucla.edu/](http://hvwc.etc.ucla.edu/)).

 # DPRR RDF Repository - Query
 <img src="RDF_query.png" alt="DPRR RDF Repository">
-Using the Digital Prosopography of the Roman Republic's RDF Repository, the queries were manually inputted and returned with the specific data.
+Using the Digital Prosopography of the Roman Republic's RDF Repository, database queries were manually inputted and returned with the specific data.
 Here is an example of a query used to find all the documented Romans with the title of Triumphator: <br>
 <script src="https://gist.github.com/diannepeng/bf9f2e49c5d7e8a5054e7c3ef52d7fea.js"></script>

 # Visualizations